 management system are quite different from those needed in a

 component system.
-More generally, module provides an
+More generally, module

 expansion and compilation foundation on which new programming